neelsmith/greek101/docs/syllabus/organization/index.md

 ## Technologies and mechanics of submitting assignments

 All course material will be available on the course web site at [https://neelsmith.github.io/greek101/](https://neelsmith.github.io/greek101/).
-You can use Canvas to submit written assignments, and to review your progress in completing graded assignments.

 Written assignments should be written clearly and legibly in dark pencil on paper.
-You can submit the assignments directly to Canvas if you have the Canvas Student app on a cell phone.
-If you do not have access to the Canvas Student app on a phone, please get in touch with me, and we can make arrangements for submitting your homework on paper.
-If you have technical problems submitting an assignment, please get in touch with Educational Technology Services and ask for help.